Generally covariant quantum mechanics: Quantum mechanics-like applications

 \subsubsection{Black hole atom case}

 For large $r$, the potential looks like a $1/r$ potential (shifted by 1) and we can solve for something which for large $r$ is like a hydrogen atom or `gravatom'.
-This mirrors the hydrogen-like atom in\cite{BegMa:geo}.
-The term gravatom has been used in physics for the loose context of bound states with gravity and of these are of potential empirical interest\cite{gravatom}, but we are not aware of any theoretical framework until now to make this precise in the GR setting needed for a black-hole atom.
+This mirrors the hydrogen-like atom in \cite{BegMa:geo}.
+The term gravatom has been used in physics for the loose context of gravitationally bound states and these are of potential empirical interest \cite{gravatom}, but we are not aware of any theoretical framework to make this precise in the GR setting needed for a black-hole atom.
+Although in our case the physical significance of evolution with respect to $s$ is not yet established, when we focus on stationary states with respect to the $s$-evolution, as we do in this section, we do obtain something that looks like quantum mechanics and is in the same spirit as a quantum-mechanics interpretation of solutions of the Klein Gordon equation proposed in\cite{Don}.
+We are then able to study gravatom modes in our framework.

 We proceed similarly to a hydrogen atom, namely by separation of variables in the eigenvalue equation.
 Separating out and solving for the $\phi$ coordinate dependence fixes $p_\phi$ as well as $p_t$ as parameters and we need only consider eigenstates of the Klein-Gordon wave operator of the form